Documentation

 Product Summary

-If you have any shelves which may display kits you need to replace the product-summary or product-summary.shelf interface with product-summary.kitlook-layout in those shelves in store/blocks/home/home.jsonc
+If you have any shelves that may display kits, you need to replace the product-summary or product-summary.shelf interface with product-summary.kitlook-layout in those shelves in store/blocks/home/home.jsonc.

 _18